 - Strain: Your hearing aids will effectively diminish the strain on your brain (yep, that rhymes, sorry).
 And when your brain isn’t always straining to hear everything around you, it’ll be less likely to continue that practice when you’re trying to sleep.

-- Tinnitus: Depending on the cause and nature of your tinnitus, hearing aids may provide an effective means of treating that ringing and buzzing.
-This can help short circuit that vicious cycle and help you get some sleep.
+- Tinnitus: Depending on the cause and nature of your tinnitus, hearing aids may offer relief for tinnitus.

 It’s not just the number of hours that’s important here.
 In order for your sleep to be truly rejuvenating, you need to reach a certain depth to your z’s.
 Hearing loss can prevent that deep sleep–and hearing aids, therefore, can improve your ability to achieve restful sleep.

 It’s important to note that, even though they’ll help improve your sleep, most hearing aids are not intended to be worn overnight.
 They don’t help you hear better when you’re sleeping (for example, you won’t hear your alarm clock more clearly).
-And, over time, wearing your hearing aids at night can diminish their effectiveness.
 It’s wearing them during the day that helps you get better sleep.

 Sleep is precious to you–but not everyone shares that sentiment.
 There are people out there who don’t know that sleep is vital for your continued health.
 Ample sleep can keep your immune system in fighting shape, reduce stress levels, and help you think more clearly.
 Healthy sleep habits have even been linked to reduced risks for heart disease and diabetes.